Is Marvell Technology Inc. (MRVL) Stock a good value investment?

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 0.20 percent of Marvell Technology Inc. shares are owned by insiders, and 85.50 percent are held by financial institutions.
-Christman Dan, the EVP, Storage Business Group at Marvell Technology Inc. (MRVL) has sold 15,000 shares of firm on Mar 29 at a price of $75.87 against the total amount of $1.14 million.
-In another inside trade, MURPHY MATTHEW J, CEO and President of Marvell Technology Inc. (NASDAQ:MRVL) sold 30,000 shares of the firm on Mar 15 for a total worth of $1.93 million at a price of $64.42.
+Currently, 0.20 percent of Marvell Technology Inc. shares are owned by insiders, and 85.80 percent are held by financial institutions.
+Tamer Ford, the Director at Marvell Technology Inc. (MRVL) has sold 48,051 shares of firm on Apr 05 at a price of $71.61 against the total amount of $3.44 million.
+In another inside trade, Christman Dan, EVP, Storage Business Group of Marvell Technology Inc. (NASDAQ:MRVL) sold 15,000 shares of the firm on Mar 29 for a total worth of $1.14 million at a price of $75.87.
 An inside trade which took place on Mar 15, EVP, CALO of Marvell Technology Inc. GAYNOR MITCHELL sold 5,000 shares of firm against total price of $0.31 million at the cost of $61.58 per share.